1. Home

 Telus

-Telus Outage Report in Valley, Nova Scotia
+Telus outages and service status in Valley, Nova Scotia

 Telus offers phone, internet and television services, as well as mobile phone and mobile internet service through Telus Mobility.
 Telus internet service uses DSL technology.
 Telus TV relies on satellite or internet television (IPTV).
 Telus' mobile phone network supports CMS, HSPA and LTE.